Tychobra/polished/README.md

 Publish Firestore rules:

-Open R and set your working directory set to the "polished-<project_name>" folder.
+Open R and set your working directory to the "polished-<project_name>" folder.

 ```
 # R